jallanxjallan/onemanairforce/adaptation/scenes/bob_walters_bitches.md

 date: 04 August 1947
 status: draft
 title: Bob Walters Bitches
 ---

-In August 1947 the gregarious and charismatic Boedi had been wholly accepted by the Aviation Brotherhood, the freewheeling foreign pilots seeking their fortunes or reliving wartime adventures in often-dangerous charter flights into remote areas of the region.
+The gregarious and charismatic Boedi has been wholly accepted by the Aviation Brotherhood, the freewheeling foreign pilots seeking their fortunes or reliving wartime adventures in often-dangerous charter flights into remote areas of the region.
 At the AB bar, Boedi